 Another fundamental objective of phase one was to develop a comprehensive fee estimate for all aspects of the project, including design, construction, property acquisition, environmental reviews, permitting, and wetland mitigation.
 The benefit-cost analysis was calculated with updated values and confirmed that the project provided a substantial benefit for the community.

 A detailed technical report that explained the modeling, proposed mitigation efforts, and related details of phase one were submitted to FEMA.
 After a brief follow-up, phase two was awarded and provided funding for final design, environmental permitting, survey, property acquisition, and construction.

 Flood Mitigation Final Design & Project Success

-Acquisition of approximately 30 parcels along with 14 temporary and permanent easements was required to secure the land needed for the proposed infrastructure.
-Public meetings were held with affected property owners while acquisition and easement plats were prepared.
-Once all the necessary properties and easement plats were acquired, contract documents were finalized and the project was let for public bidding.
+The final design phase began with wetland delineation, a Phase 1 Environmental Site Assessment (ESA), subsurface investigations, and identification of protected species habitat.
+Once completed, our team acquired approximately 30 parcels of land and 14 temporary and permanent easements for the intended infrastructure improvements.
+Several public meetings were held with affected property owners while acquisition and easement plats were prepared.
+Finally, contract documents were finalized and the project was let for public bidding.

 Construction efforts were completed just before a number of major storms hit the community and immediately put the improvements to the test.
 Unsolicited comments from area residents indicated they witnessed significantly less flooding (if any) compared to similar storms in the past.

 With regulations continually tightening, cities and suburban areas steadily growing, and climate change increasing the probability of extreme weather events, it has never been more important to control, convey, and treat stormwater effectively.
 Utilizing our talented staff, we skillfully designed solutions that addressed the Hamilton Watershed’s flood challenges, preparing this area for a more successful tomorrow.